-Masaru Nishioka from Japan has created some very interesting items on his YouTube channel, but the one that will be the most interesting to us is how he came up with a way to convert aluminum foil into a coffee dripper.
+Masaru Nishioka from Japan has created some interesting items on his YouTube channel, but the one that will be the most interesting to us is how he came up with a way to convert aluminum foil into a coffee dripper.
 Yes, he figured out how to brew coffee with a single sheet of foil.
-And he is going to show us how we can as well.
+He is going to show us how we can do it as well.

 Checklist